Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Cookie Consent Notice =

-* Elementor Pro - Create a Cookie Banner with Elementor Pop Ups and use Complianz's Consent Management
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.

 = Consent Management =